Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new.md

 URP 10.5 is a maintenance update, it contains fixes to issues found in previous releases of URP 10.

-For a complete list of changes made in URP 10.3, refer to the [Changelog](../../changelog/CHANGELOG.html).
+For a complete list of changes, refer to the [Changelog](../../changelog/CHANGELOG.html).

 # What's new in URP 10.4<a name="urp-10-4"></a>

 URP 10.4 is a maintenance update, it contains fixes to issues found in previous releases of URP 10.

-For a complete list of changes made in URP 10.3, refer to the [Changelog](../../changelog/CHANGELOG.html).
+For a complete list of changes, refer to the [Changelog](../../changelog/CHANGELOG.html).

 # What's new in URP 10.3<a name="urp-10-3"></a>